6.8 earthquake shakes lightly populated part of Tajikistan

 BEIJING (AP) — A 6.8 magnitude earthquake shook a lightly populated, remote part of Tajikistan early Thursday near China’s far western Xinjiang region.

-It was 67 kilometers (41 miles) west of Murghob, Tajikistan and 20 kilometers (12 miles) deep, according to the U.S. Geological Survey.
+It was 67 kilometers (41 miles) west of Murghob, Tajikistan, and 20 kilometers (12 miles) below ground, according to the U.S. Geological Survey.

 Mughrob is the district capital with a population of a few thousand people high in the Pamir Mountains.

+The quake was strongly felt across the border in some areas of Kashgar prefecture and Kizilsu Kyrgyz autonomous prefecture in Xinjiang, but no casualties or damage has been reported so far, state media CCTV said, citing local information officers.

 China Earthquake Networks Center said the quake was 7.2 magnitude and 10 kilometers (6 miles) deep.
-Preliminary seismic measurements by different agencies often differ.
+Measurements by different agencies often differ.